 BOAT FUEL RANGE REQUIREMENTS:

-The “no reserve” bottom line is: Your vessel must have a minimum fuel range of 208-miles on the most popular Tennessee-Tombigbee route to the
+The “no reserve” bottom line is: Your vessel must have a minimum fuel range of 252-miles on the most popular Tennessee-Tombigbee route to the

 Gulf.
 It will also be imperative that you know your fuel burn rate ‘per hour’ (gph) as well as your mpg.

-to cruise 208-miles.
+cruise 252-miles.
 So, additional fuel tanks or jerry cans may be required.

-This 208-miles is from Hoppies Marina on the Upper Mississippi River to Paducah.
-The voyage consists of cruising a precise 208-miles with the
+This 252-miles is from Alton Marina on the Upper Mississippi River to Paducah.
+The voyage consists of cruising a precise 252-miles with the last 48-

-Note: It should be noted that if Hoppies Marina, Mile 158.5 on the Upper Mississippi River is unable to provide fuel, is forced to close, or
+Note: It should be noted that this 252-mile fuel range takes into consideration that the legendary Hoppies Marina, at Mile 158.5 on the Upper

 YOUR GREAT LOOP BOAT: